 Salmiakki

-Salmiakki – Traditional foods of Finland.
+Salmiakki licorice is the traditional confectionary food of Finland.
 Photo Credit: Marimekko and Fazer

 Frazer Blue